calfabco/BUELLdroid/README.md

 # BUELLdroid
-Enhanced Open Source (GPLv3) Android Diagnostic Tool for Buell Motorcycles
+A placeholder project for Enhanced Open Source (GPLv3) Android Diagnostic Tool for Buell Motorcycles